Southern Deviled Eggs are creamy with a touch of sweetness from pickle relish and a sprinkle of paprika on top. Very simple and tasty!

 Instructions

 - Place eggs in a large pot and cover with cold water.
-Bring water to a boil, then cover pot and remove from heat.
-Let eggs sit for 10-15 minutes then rinse under cold water and peel.
+Bring water to a rolling boil, then cover pot.
+Let eggs sit for 10-15 minutes then drain and place back in pot with ice water for a few minutes.

-- Slice in half and remove yolks.
-To yolks, add mayonnaise, mustard, relish, salt and pepper.
-Mash together with a fork.
+- Slice eggs in half and remove yolks.
+To yolks, add mayonnaise, mustard, relish, salt, and pepper.
+Mash together with a fork or use hand mixer to blend.

 - Spoon mixture into egg white halves or use a pastry bag.
 Sprinkle lightly with paprika.